NervanaSystems/ngraph-python/doc/source/tensors.rst

         - layout: strides and offset, if known.

-Every basic tensor-valued ``Op`` corresponds to an r-tensor (if an allocation, an l-tensor) and has a ``BasicTensorDescription`` describes the tensor, and is computed from the tensor descriptions of the parameters and arguments to the ``Op``.
+Every basic tensor-valued ``Op`` corresponds to an r-tensor, i.e. a tensor whose value can be on the right side of an assignment.
+Allocations correspond to l-tensor, i.e. tensors whose values can be assigned.
+Each tensor has a tensor description that describes the tensor, and is computed from the tensor descriptions of the parameters and arguments to the ``Op``.

 During the transformation process, the tensor description may be augmented with additional information, such as a storage layout and storage assignment.
-The value of an ``Op`` might be a different view of a tensor, in which case the sharing must be indicated in its ``tensor_description``.
-An ``AllocationOp`` is a special case of a tensor-valued ``Op`` in that its tensors is an l-tensor.
+The value of an ``Op`` might be a different view of a tensor, in which case the sharing must be indicated in its tensor description.
+An ``AssignableTensorOp`` is a special case of a tensor-valued ``Op`` in that its tensor is an l-tensor.
 At the end of the transformation process, all tensor descriptions for l-tensors must contain enough information for them to be allocated.

 Implementation Details
 **********************